zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

   - supportedClusters `optional(string)` - optional field describing the cluster IDs supported by the application.
 Supported cluster IDs are `0x0003`, `0x0004`, `0x0006`, `0x0062`, `0x0008`, and `0x0406`.
   - compliantPlatformUsed `optional(string)` - optional field describing the Certification ID of the compliant platform used with the product.
   - compliantPlatformVersion `optional(string)` - optional field describing the compliant platform version
-  - OSName `optional(string)` - optional field describing the operating system name and version running on the device at the time of certification
+  - OSNameAndVersion `optional(string)` - optional field describing the operating system name and version running on the device at the time of certification
   - certificationRoute `optional(string)` - optional field describing the various certification paths, such as Fully Tested, Certification by Similarity, Family/Portfolio Certification, Certification Transfer etc. Supported values are  `fullTested`, `similarity`, `rapid-recert`, `fastTrack`, `ctp`, `family`, and `portfolio`
   - productType `optional(string)` - optional field describing the product type.
 Supported values are `endProduct`, `softwareComponent` or `compliantPlatform`.
 - certificationTypeVersion `optional(string)` - optional field describing the version of the certification program (see `certificationType` for supported programs)